Today’s article looks at the rise in popularity of the Husky Pitbull Mix.

 Do you have a Pitsky at home?

-Please tell us about their temperament and give us your training and socializing tips in the comments section below.
+Please tell us about all about them.
+What you like, the challenges you faced.
+And give us your tips in the comments section below.

 For more information about choosing a breeder follow our step by step guide to finding a puppy